-The relationship between Higginbotham and is not entirely clear.
+A. Higginbotham's Relationship with The relationship between Higginbotham and is not entirely clear.
 Higginbotham is a licensed attorney currently employed by the DOJ and assigned to the Office of Legislative Affairs as an Attorney Adviser.
 Gov't Mot., Ex.
 13, E-Mail from Higginbotham to on April 28, 2017 ("April 28 E-Mail"); Gov't Mot., Ex.
 14, George Higginbotham LinkedIn Profile ("LinkedIn Profile").
 Earlier in his career, Higginbotham worked in the music industry and became acquainted with Gov't Mot., Ex.
-3, Gov't Mot., Ex.
-4, Gov't politically connected attorney to help represent someone whose property had been seized by the
+3, Higginbotham admitted during an interview with the FBI on July 26, 2017, that, while working for DOJ, he offered consulting services to as a "side-job."
+Id. at 2.
+According to Higginbotham, in early 2017, asked Higginbotham to recommend a politically connected attorney to help represent someone whose property had been seized by the U.S. government.
+Gov't Mot., Ex.
+12,

-.
 Higginbotham later learned that this individual

-The government is investigating allegations that Jho Low and with the assistance of others, "criminally misappropriated public funds from 1MDB and laundered the proceeds of that criminal activity through accounts, real estate property, luxury goods, and other assets in the United States and elsewhere."
+The government is investigating allegations that Jho Low and with the assistance of others, "criminally misappropriated public funds from IMDB and laundered the proceeds of that criminal activity through accounts, real estate property, luxury goods, and other assets in the United States and elsewhere."
 Gov't Mot. at 10-11.